-Takeout continues to be a major part of DaBao's business, but the current location, puritan as it may be, also caters to sitdown customers.
+There's near consensus within the local Chinese community that Dabao Jiaozi is the place to head to for home-style dumplings in Budapest — quite a statement in a city where more than 30,000 Chinese people live.
 Dabao makes Shandong-style dumplings, which means that the wrappers are a bit thicker and chewier.
-There are only two versions; both have the same base filling of ground pork and shrimp, with one packing napa cabbage, the other shredded Chinese chives.
-I'm slightly in favor of the chive-version, but there isn't much of a flavor difference, and they're both very good.
+There's only two versions; both with a base filling of ground pork and shrimp, with one of them packing napa cabbage, the other shredded Chinese chives.
+I'm slightly in favor of the chive-version, but there isn't much of a flavor difference and they're both very good.

 Located within Budapest's Chinatown, DaBao is mainly a takeout joint but there are some tables for sitdown customers.
 While waiting for your order, cast a glance at the kitchen where on most days you'll see a cheery group of Chinese ladies hunched over a mound of dough, flattening, stuffing, and folding it with incredible efficiency.
 An order comprises 15 pieces, which will easily appease the average appetite and only costs €5.
 Dabao also serves noodle soups, but you're mainly here for the dumpings.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.